Bimanual Robot Manipulation via Multi-Agent In-Context Learning: RICL: Adapting a Vision-Language-Action Model for Bimanual ICL

 \myparagraph{Results.} \cref{tab:ricl_results} reports per-task success rates for RICL compared with the training-free \ours{} base pipeline.

 \definecolor{supgray}{gray}{0.88}

-RICL achieves $12.4\%$ average success, substantially below both \ours{} ($70.5\%$) and even $\pi_0$-keypose ($43.7\%$), a supervised $\pi_0$ variant fine-tuned directly on the TWIN benchmark to predict keyposes.
+RICL achieves $20.2\%$ average success, substantially below both \ours{} ($70.5\%$) and $\pi_0$-keypose ($43.7\%$), the supervised keypose-specialized $\pi_0$ variant reported by 3DFA~\cite{ze20253dfa}.
 This gap is unsurprising given two compounding factors.

-\emph{First, visual-based ICL is inherently limited.} VLM-LF, the visual-observation ICL baseline in the main paper, achieves only $13.4\%$---nearly identical to RICL's $12.4\%$---despite leveraging a strong VLM backbone.
-This confirms that conditioning on raw pixel similarity provides far less task-relevant information than the discretized text observations used by \ours{}, particularly for bimanual tasks that require precise spatial coordination between arms.
+\emph{First, visual-based ICL is inherently limited.} VLM-LF, the visual-observation ICL baseline in the main paper, achieves only $13.4\%$, while RICL improves to $20.2\%$ by using a trained VLA backbone and retrieval over visual demonstrations.
+However, both remain far below the text-based \ours{} pipeline, indicating that conditioning on raw pixel similarity provides less task-relevant information than discretized text observations, particularly for bimanual tasks that require precise spatial coordination between arms.

-\emph{Second, VLAs require benchmark-specific fine-tuning to perform well.} $\pi_0$-keypose was explicitly fine-tuned on TWIN training data, yet still falls short of the training-free \ours{} pipeline.
+\emph{Second, VLAs require benchmark-specific adaptation to perform well.} $\pi_0$-keypose uses the TWIN keypose interface, yet still falls short of the training-free \ours{} pipeline.
 RICL, which uses a DROID-trained checkpoint with no TWIN-specific training, faces a severe domain gap: the DROID dataset consists exclusively of single-arm Franka tabletop episodes, whereas TWIN features bimanual tasks with different object geometries, scene layouts, and dynamics.
 Despite $\pi_0$ being pre-trained on over 900 million timesteps of diverse robot data, the model cannot bridge this gap through retrieval-augmented ICL alone.
-This highlights a fundamental limitation of the VLA paradigm: when the deployment domain diverges from the training distribution, further fine-tuning is required, which directly undermines the appeal of in-context learning as a training-free adaptation mechanism.
+This highlights a fundamental limitation of the VLA paradigm: when the deployment domain diverges from the training distribution, further adaptation is required, which directly undermines the appeal of in-context learning as a training-free adaptation mechanism.